 Grouping by department

-When grouping by department in any widget builder visualization, you can select the department level to report at.
+Department groupings have a special option: you can select which level of your department hierarchy to report at.
 After selecting department as a grouping, a department level selector appears with two options:

 Multi-level segmentation